dads7202/assignment2/README.md

 11. [End Credit](#11-end-credit) <br>

 ## 1. Introduction
-This project aims to build the best model that gives the highest accuracy for this task by training models that can predict the 5 "genres" or "categories" of paintings.
-We experiment with pre-trained models including VGG16, NASNetMobile, and DenseNet121 and compare the results between the original pre-trained and the model after fine-tuning.
-The five categories of fine art painting are as follows:
+This project aims to build the best deep learning model that gives the highest accuracy for image classification task.
+We trained 3 different pre-trained models including VGG16, NASNetMobile, and DenseNet121 on a digitized painting dataset to compare their art classification performances between the original pre-trained models and fine-tuned models.

+Hierarchy of Painting Genre, the concept of categorizing Western paintings into 5 “genre” or “category” was proposed in 1669 by Andre Felibien the secretary of the French Academie des beaux-des Beaux-Arts (Academy of Fine Arts).
+It is a system that ranks paintings in terms of its cultural value.
+The five genres listed in order of their official ranking or importance, are as follows:
 - History Painting
 - Portrait Art
 - Genre Painting